girlscript/winter-of-contributing/Web_Development/Box_Sizing_CSS.md

 # Box_Sizing_CSS
+This is my first contribution as Open Source and here I will be expalining in detail about the various CSS Box Sizing Types.

-Before we get into the details of this amazing CSS3 property, let’s understand what a box model is.
+Before we proceed any further first of all we need to know what a box model is.

 ## What is a box model?

-A box model is a rectangular box that wraps around every HTML element.
-It comprises of the margin, padding, border and content inside the element.
+We can imagine a box model as a rectangular box that wraps around each HTML element.
+It basically comprises of the padding, margin border and content inside the element.
-It’s worth mentioning again: Every element on a page is a rectangular box.
+We all know that all elements on a webpage is represnted as rectangular box.
+Below image represents a element with its various elements.

 ![image](https://user-images.githubusercontent.com/55577276/134489895-efbd21f8-1d41-4d92-bdc5-cdd47fc1bb67.png)

 *Figure 1*

-Let’s understand what each of these properties are:
+Let’s try understand what each of these properties signifies:

-**Content:** This is the part of the box where the actual content of the box appears.
-This often has a background or an image.
+**Content:** This is the main part of the box where the content put by the user appears.

-**Padding:** It is transparent and is used to clear space around the content inside an element.
+**Padding:** This space is around the content inside an element (transparent).

-**Border:** This goes around the padding and content.
-By default it’s value is zero.
+**Border:** This  is self expalnatory.
+It usually goes around the padding and content.

-**Margin:** It is transparent and is the space around the box.
+**Margin:** This the space around the box (also tranparent).

-The total space occupied by a box on the DOM is the overall space occupied by these four properties put together.
+You should remember that total space occupied by a any element (box) on the DOM is the combined space occupied by these four properties put together.

-The size of the box in figure 1 is determined as described below:
+Size of figure 1  box is determined as described below:

-> Total width of the box-model = width assigned to the box + padding(right and left) + border(right and left) + margin(right and left)
+> **Total width of the box-model** = width assigned to the box + padding(right and left) + border(right and left) + margin(right and left)
 >
-> Total height of the box-model= height assigned to the box + padding(top and bottom) + border(top and bottom) + margin(top and bottom)
+> **Total height of the box-model** = height assigned to the box + padding(top and bottom) + border(top and bottom) + margin(top and bottom)

-### Why do we need to use the box-sizing property?
+### Need of using the box-sizing property?

 ![image](https://user-images.githubusercontent.com/55577276/134490961-fcef439d-4132-4185-be20-0b8949b8b199.png)

 *Figure 2*

-To understand Figure 2. better, let’s consider an example:
+Now we need to understand Figure 2 better, so let’s consider an example:

-An element is assigned a width of 100px or a relative width of 40%, the element will have the exact width on the DOM, only if there is no padding or margin assigned to the element.
-If it does have a padding and/or border assigned to it then the actual values for the rendered element will be as follows:
+Suppose we have a random element int the dom that is assigned a width of 300px, the element will have the exact width on the DOM, only if there is no padding or margin assigned to the element.
+If there are any padding and/or border assigned to it then the actual values for the rendered element will differ and be calculated as follows:

-> Actual rendered width = width assigned to the box + padding(right and left) + border(right and left)
+> Actual rendered width = initial width assigned to the box + padding(right and left) + border(right and left)
 >
-> Actual rendered height = height assigned to the box + padding(top and bottom) + border(top and bottom)
+> Actual rendered height = initail height assigned to the box + padding(top and bottom) + border(top and bottom)

-Thus, in order to get the desired width and height as specified in the design for the element that is rendered on the DOM, we often recalculate the width and height by subtracting the padding and border, either manually or by using the calc(width-valuex) function, (where valuex is the sum of the padding and/or border assigned to that element) from their respective dimensions.
+Thus, so as to urge the specified width and height as laid out in the planning for the element that's rendered on the DOM, we frequently recalculate the width and height by subtracting the padding and border, either manually or by using the calc(width-valuex) function, (where valuex is that the sum of the padding and/or border assigned thereto element) from their respective dimensions.

-In the snippet below, the actual width of the element is 300px, but since we assign border and padding to it, we manually recalculate the width as
+Here the actual width of the element is 300px, but since we assign border and padding to it, we manually recalculate the width as

 `my-div{
-  width: 250px;
+  width: 350px;
   border: solid 5px #82B366;
   padding: 20px;
 }`

-width = 300–40(padding-right and padding-left)–10(border-right and border-left) or use the calc function.
+width = 300–40(padding-right and padding-left)–10(border-right and border-left) or we can also use the CSSS calc function.

-This makes the code less readable because, it doesn’t make it very obvious when we see that the assigned width is 250px, while the rendered width is 300px.
-Here comes the use case of applying the box-sizing property to an element.
+This is not a good practice as it doesn’t make it very obvious when we see that the both the width differ : assigned width is 250px, while the rendered width is 300px.
+Here it confuses the programmer and it arouses the need for applying the box-sizing property to an element.

-It could be possible that we may have increased values(width and height) when an element is rendered on the DOM if we do not recalculate the width and height of the element as in the above example.
-In the example below, we see that the total width rendered on the DOM is 350px(recalculation of the width isn’t done)
+We could also have increased values(width and height) when an element is rendered on the DOM if we do not recalculate the width and height of the element as in the above example.
+The demonstartion that we see below is that the total width rendered on the DOM is 350px( here the recalculation of the width isn’t need to be done)

 `my-div{
   width: 300px;